The Lab and Facilities

 The truck is a 2019 F250 4x4 crewcab with a 4” lift kit, custom front bumper and a automatic leveling kit.
 The truck can be leveled to 0.05” in less than 3 minutes which makes this platform ideal for wildfire deployments.

-California State University-Mobile Atmospheric Profiling System (CSU-MAPS)
+Mobile Atmospheric Profiling System

-For more information on the CSU-MAPS see the recent article published in the Bulletin of the American Meteorological Society.
+For more information on the CSU-MAPS see the article published in the Bulletin of the American Meteorological Society.

-Instrument Testing and Calibration Facility
+Instrument Testing and Calibration

 Fuel Sampling Facility

-Meteorological Equipment and Sensors
+Other Equipment and Sensors

 The lab is equipped with an extensive array of instrumentation to carry our elaborate field measurement campaigns including micrometeorological towers, upper-air soundings, and remote sensing of the boundary layer.